imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 <figure><img src="/media/ShollResultAsROIs.png" title="Intersection points and sampling shells can be retrieved as ROIs using {% include bc path='Image|Overlay|To ROI Manager' color='white'%}.
 Intersection points are placed at edges of detected clusters of foreground pixels, not their center." width="400" alt="Intersection points and sampling shells can be retrieved as ROIs using {% include bc path='Image|Overlay|To ROI Manager' color='white'%}.
 Intersection points are placed at edges of detected clusters of foreground pixels, not their center." /><figcaption aria-hidden="true">Intersection points and sampling shells can be retrieved as ROIs using {% include bc path='Image|Overlay|To ROI Manager' color='white'%}.
 Intersection points are placed at edges of detected clusters of foreground pixels, not their center.</figcaption></figure>

--   **Create intersections mask** <sup> </sup>If checked, a 16/32–bit maximum intensity projection of the analyzed image is generated in which the measured arbor is painted according to its Sholl profile.
+-   **Create intersections mask** - If checked, a 16/32–bit maximum intensity projection of the analyzed image is generated in which the measured arbor is painted according to its Sholl profile.
 The type of data (*Raw*, i.e., sampled or *Fitted*) is displayed in the image subtitle and can be specified in {% include bc path='Analysis|Sholl|Metrics & Options...' color='white'%} or using the *Options...* command in the *More»* drop-down menu.
     NB: The default Lookup Table (LUT) used by the mask can be changed using {% include bc path='Image|Lookup Tables|' color='white'%}.
 The background color \[gray level: 0 (black) to 255 (white)\] can also be set in {% include bc path='Metrics & Options...' color='white'%}, or at any later point using {% include bc path='Image|Color|Edit Lut...' color='white'%} WYSIWYG versions (RGB images) of these masks can be otained using by pressing {% include key content='press\|Shift\|F' %} ({% include bc path='Image|Overlay|Flatten' color='white'%}) or by running {% include bc path='Analyze|Tools|Calibration Bar...' color='white'%}
--   **Overlay sampling shells and intersection points'' (2D images only)**'' <sup> </sup>If checked, two sets of ROIS are added to the image overlay: 1) concentric shells matching sampled distances (circular ROIs or composite ROIs when using hemicircles); and 2) Multipoint ROIs at intersection sites between shells and clusters of foreground pixels.
+-   **Overlay sampling shells and intersection points (2D images only)** - If checked, two sets of ROIS are added to the image overlay: 1) concentric shells matching sampled distances (circular ROIs or composite ROIs when using hemicircles); and 2) Multipoint ROIs at intersection sites between shells and clusters of foreground pixels.
--   **Save results to** <sup> </sup> If checked, all the results (with the exception of the *[Sholl Table](#Metrics "wikilink")*) are saved to the specified directory.
+-   **Save results to** -  If checked, all the results (with the exception of the *[Sholl Table](#Metrics "wikilink")*) are saved to the specified directory.
 These include: 1) Sholl plots (saved as PNG images), 2) A table containing detailed data and 3) The Sholl mask.
 Files are named after the image filename and analysis method.
 Saving options can be specified in {% include bc path='Analysis|Sholl|Metrics & Options...' color='white'%} (*Options...* command in the *More»* drop-down menu).
     -   **Do not display saved files** If checked, saved files are directly saved to disk and are not displayed.
 Activate this option when [batch processing](#Batch_Processing "wikilink") files.

 {% include tip tip='In the dialog prompts of *Sholl Analysis*, bold headings are clickable URLs pointing to the respective sections of this manual.
 In addition, relevant tooltips are displayed in the ImageJ status bar when specifying key options.' %}